 - Constituent Update: FDA Signs MOU with China to Outline Certification Process for Certain Exports

 Additional Information on Seafood Exports to the EU:

 - FDA generally sends updates for all export lists on a quarterly basis.
 Please be aware that the European Commission (EC) has a number of internal procedures to follow before the updates requested by FDA are published on the official list.
 There is usually a 10-week lag time between FDA's submission of updates and publication of the EC's official list.
 Please note that the EU will only accept export certificates signed after an establishment has been added to the list published on the EC website and the list has entered into force.
-Prior to exporting, industry should consult the EC's List of U.S. Establishments Authorized to Export Fishery Products to the EU to verify that the establishment from which they intend to export is listed.
+Prior to exporting, industry should consult the EC's EU List of Approved Establishments to verify that the establishment from which they intend to export is listed.

 Additional Information on Seafood Exports to the UK:

 - Please note that FDA does not have a separate application process for the UK lists; establishments that wish to export to the UK should apply for the relevant EU list in the ELM.

 - List of establishments eligible to export animal products to the UK

 To view U.S. establishments eligible to export seafood products to the UK, filter by Country Name (United States), Sector (Food), and then Section (Section VIII Fishery products).